-Ben Affleck Companion Not A Date, But A 24 Hour In-Home Detox Concierge, Is This A Peek Inside Marriage Issues
+Ben Affleck Companion Not A Date, But A 24 Hour In-Home Detox Concierge

-With Ben Affleck and Jennifer Garner’s marriage looking on again and off again, it wasn’t a far stretch to imagine that if Ben Affleck was out in public with a pretty blonde, he was moving on, and going public with his latest girlfriend.
-But sources are unveiling some new information that makes it look more like Affleck is looking to repair his marriage, and not move on with another woman.
+With Ben Affleck and Jennifer Garner’s marriage looking on-again and off-again, it wasn’t a far stretch to imagine that if Ben Affleck was out in public with a pretty blonde, he was moving on and going public with his latest girlfriend.
+But sources are unveiling some new information that makes it look more like Affleck is looking to repair his marriage and not move on with another woman.

-Sure, this wouldn’t be the first time that Ben Affleck was spotted in a compromising position with a blonde, as the nanny in Vegas situation was only a year ago, says the Inquisitr.
-The Affleck nanny then took a selfie on a private plane with Affleck and Tom Brady, and it shows the young, blonde nanny wearing Tom Brady’s Superbowl rings.
-This situation understandably infuriated Affleck’s wife, Jennifer Garner, and put their marriage on the road to divorce.
+Sure, this wouldn’t be the first time that Ben Affleck was spotted in a compromising position with a blonde, as the nanny-in-Vegas situation was only a year ago, reports the Inquisitr.
+The Affleck nanny then took a selfie on a private plane with Affleck and Tom Brady, and it shows the young, blonde nanny wearing Tom Brady’s Super Bowl rings.
+This situation reportedly infuriated Affleck’s wife, Jennifer Garner, and put their marriage on the road to divorce.

 Ben Affleck Struggled With Fame – FilmiBeat https://t.co/N8AUoDs5QV